Skip to content

 npx create-nx-workspace@21.6.8 dungeon-adventure --pm=pnpm --preset=@aws/nx-plugin --iacProvider=CDK --ci=skip --aiAgents

-This will set up a NX monorepo within the dungeon-adventure directory which you can then open in vscode.
-It should look like the following:
+This will set up a NX monorepo within the dungeon-adventure directory.
+When you open the directory in VSCode, you will see this file structure:

 • Directory.nx/